y-pakorn/mev-share-ctf-rs/README.md

 # Flashbot's MEV-Share CTF Solution/Client in Rust

+A simple MEV-Share client written in Rust for Flashbot's MEV-Share CTF 😁.

 ## How It Works

 Ayo all this thing do is listen for flashbot event from sse and block from rpc, execute all predefined condition check in parallel, and check for final tx in block then mark that condition as completed.